RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Introduction

 The total number of the Sobol indices to be calculated is equal to $\vert\mathcal{P}\vert=2^d-1$, which raises exponentially with the number $d$ of the input variables.
-When $d$ is large, the evaluation of all the indices can be too computationally demanding and even not reachable.
-For this reason, only the indices of order not higher than two are calculated in practice.
-However, only first and second order indices may not provide a good information on the model sensitivities.
-In order to provide a better information on the model sensitivities, \cite{HOMMA19961} proposed to calculate the first order and the total indices defined as follows:
+When $d$ is large, the evaluation of all the indices can be computationally demanding and even not reachable.
+In practice, only the indices of order not higher than two are calculated.
+However, only the first and second order indices may not provide a good information on the model sensitivities.
+In order to provide better information on the model sensitivities, \cite{HOMMA19961} proposed to calculate the first order and the total indices defined as follows:\\ Let $\mathcal{P}_a\subset\mathcal{P}$ be the set of all the subsets of $\{1,...,d\}$ including $a$, then $S_{T_a}=\sum_{v\in\mathcal{P}_a}S_v$.
+For all $a\in\{1,...,d\}$, $S_{T_a}$ denotes the total effect of $X_a$.
+It expresses the fraction of variance of $m(X)$ explained by $X_a$ alone and all the interactions of it with the other variables.
+The total indices allow us to rank the input variables with respect to the amount of their effect on the output variable.
+However, they do not provide complete information on the model sensitivities as do all the Sobol indices.